Juggling Act: How to Serve Clients and Recruit Volunteers at the Same Time

 - Get Some Temporary Help — See if executive management will agree to hiring temporary paid staff in your department.
 Be clear about what you want them to do and how they will help you get ahead.
 Make this ask in conjunction with the discussion of your annual plan.

-- Use Pro-bono Professional Help — Use http://www.sparked.com/ to connect with virtual marketing and tech volunteers who can help you build an outreach plan to recruit volunteers.
-There are highly-skilled people around the world who want to help, and they frequently have more volunteers than projects.
+- Use Pro-bono Professional Help — There are highly-skilled people around the world who want to help, and they frequently have more volunteers than projects.
 Be sure to set up a work agreement with them, even though they are not being paid, so that everyone understands the project’s main objective, their roles, and the timeline.

-- Focus Your Recruitment Seasonally — Instead of recruiting all year around, consolidate your recruitment, orientation, training, and mentoring.
+- Focus Your Recruitment Seasonally — Instead of recruiting all year round, consolidate your recruitment, orientation, training, and mentoring.
 Mount your campaign(s) during times of low-volume client service, if you have them.

 - Use an Ounce of Prevention: Have Current Volunteers Help with Succession Planning — Your planning for the new generation of volunteers should be ongoing.
 Ask your current volunteers to develop desk references that their replacements can pick up and run with.
 Also engage them in in-service training and coaching new volunteers.
 That way, you aren’t left in the lurch later.